DataDog/datadog-agent/comp/core/autodiscovery/README.md

 ## Architecture

-The high-level architecture of this package is implemented by the autoconfig type, and looks like this:
+The high-level architecture of this package is implemented by the AutoConfig type, and looks like this:

 ```
 Kubernetes